KalpitChandekar/KalpitChandekar/README.md

 🌟 More about me

-🚀 I'm a frontend developer with a passion for building clean, responsive, and engaging web experiences.

-🌱 Learning **Next.js**, **TypeScript**, and diving deeper into scalable UI architecture
+🚀 With 1+ years of experience

+💻 Strong expertise in **React, Next.js, TypeScript, and Tailwind CSS** <br/>

 📚 Sharing my journey with 5K+ connections on [LinkedIn](https://www.linkedin.com/in/kalpit-chandekar-50a487255/)

+🌱 Currently expanding into **databases, APIs, and integrations** to strengthen my full-stack capabilities <br/>

 🎯 Focused on self-growth, open source, and building impactful products